learn-co-curriculum/instant-datascience/README.md

 To create a **string** in Python, notice that we place quotes at the start and end of text.
 If we don't do this, Python will give us an error.

-So, to avoid errors, we need quotes around our text to make a string, but to hold on to this string and reference it later, we assign it to a variable.
+So, to avoid errors, we need quotes around our text to make a string, but to hold on to this string and reference it later, we assign it to a **variable**.
+We call it `lyrics`.

 ```python